01-edu/public/subjects/groupie-tracker/filters/README.md

 - The backend must be written in **Go**.
 - You must handle website errors.
-- The code must respect the [good practices](https://public.01-edu.org/subjects/good-practices/)
+- The code must respect the [good practices](../../good-practices/README.md)
 - It is recommended that the code should present a **test file**.

 ### Allowed packages

-- Only the [standard go](https://golang.org/pkg/) packages are allowed
+- Only the [standard Go](https://golang.org/pkg/) packages are allowed

+This project will help you learn about:

+- Manipulation, display and storage of data
+- Event creation and display
+- JSON files and format
+- Go routines